-3.1.
-Constituency from the Teaching Faculty (represented by AAUP)

-3.1.1 The Faculty Senate shall be composed of one faculty member for every fifteen members, or fraction thereof, elected from each academic department.
-For the purpose of computing senatorial constituencies all fulltime faculty members within a group shall be counted.
-No department chairperson shall be eligible to vote for, or serve as, senator from their department.

-3.1.2.
-There shall be three Senators and three alternates who are part-time faculty at CCSU and are not full-time employees at any other institution of higher education.
+- 3.1.
+Constituency from the Teaching Faculty (represented by AAUP) - 3.1.1.
+The Faculty Senate shall include one faculty member for every fifteen full-time members, or fraction thereof, elected from each academic department.
+For the purpose of computing senatorial representation, all full-time faculty members within a group shall be counted, except as may be specified elsewhere in this Constitution.
+No department chairperson or interim chairperson shall be eligible to vote for, or to serve as, Senator or alternate from any department. - 3.1.2.
+There shall be three Senators and three alternates who are part-time faculty at CCSU and are not full-time employees at this or any other institution of higher education.
+A Senator elected as a representative of part-time faculty may continue to serve as a Senator notwithstanding temporary full-time appointment, and such a Senator shall not vote in or be counted as part of a departmental constituency.
 These members will be elected (following procedures adopted by the Senate) in the spring semester of even-numbered years.
 No more than one Senator and one alternate may come from the same department.
-The election of part-time faculty Senators shall be conducted by the Senate Elections Committee.

-3.1.3.
-Counselors shall elect one senator for every fifteen faculty members, or fraction thereof, of their number.

-3.1.4 The non-teaching, unclassified, full-time library faculty members shall elect one senator for every fifteen faculty members, or a fraction thereof, of their number.

-3.1.5 The non-teaching, unclassified, full-time faculty members who are coaches and non-instructional athletic trainers shall elect one senator for every fifteen faculty members, or a fraction thereof, of their number.

-3.1.6 The department chairpersons in each of the duly established academic schools of the University shall elect one senator for every fifteen members, or fraction thereof, of their number.
+The election of part-time faculty Senators shall be conducted by the Senate Elections Committee. - 3.1.3.
+Counselors shall elect one senator for every fifteen faculty members, or fraction thereof, of their number. - 3.1.4 The unclassified, full-time library faculty members shall elect one senator for every fifteen faculty members, or a fraction thereof, of their number. - 3.1.5 The unclassified, full-time faculty members who are coaches and non-instructional athletic trainers shall elect one senator for every fifteen faculty members, or a fraction thereof, of their number. - 3.1.6 The department chairpersons in each of the duly established academic schools of the University shall elect one senator for every fifteen members, or fraction thereof, of their number.
 This same provision shall extend to any academic school of the University created in the future.